 The rest of my days are likely going to have much less as an explanation as they will be very similar to Monday.
-For breakfast I tried the Strawberry shake and was again impressed.
-The flavor probably could have been a bit more prevalent but it still had a great taste, and again, no bad after taste.
+For breakfast, I tried the Strawberry shake and was again impressed.
+The flavour probably could have been a bit more prevalent but it still had a great taste, and again, no bad aftertaste.

 My daytime eating was the same as Monday, except I tried the Chocolate Brownie meal bar.
 I thought ahead this time and did not put it in the fridge.
 It was much easier to eat this time around as it wasn’t so hard.
 Again, I didn’t feel hungry at all throughout the day and it was easy for me to stick to my plan.